MostlySubsonic/Portfolio/README.md

 # Portfolio
 A collection of tutorial
-projects undertaken for learning purposes, along with code samples from my coursework at the Univeristy of Nevada, Reno.
+projects undertaken for learning purposes, along with code samples from my coursework at the University of Nevada, Reno.

 Note: